 How to Extend the Life of Gold Plated Jewelry

 Because gold plated jewelry has little to no resale value, one of the ways to get the most value out of it is to maximize the amount of time before it gets damaged or worn and can’t be used anymore.
 Unfortunately, jewelry makers and sellers are not required to reveal thickness, so you won’t be able to determine how long the plating is going to last.
+Re-dipping is not usually available for gold plating, though white gold rings can be re-dipped in their rhodium coating.
 Therefore, your enjoyment of this jewelry comes down to how well you take care of it.
 Here are some steps you can take to extend the life of your jewelry.

 - Avoid strong chemicals – Keep your jewelry away from direct contact with compounds containing acidic mixtures such as chlorine bleach or pools and hot tubs containing chlorine, foods with fruit acid, and vinegar.